 Saturday 11th August 2018

 The 14km climb to the shores of the dramatic lake of Chapdarkul takes us above the 4000m mark.
+Depending on the speed of the group there is also the option to proceed further for up to one hour and camp nearby Langar Pass (4630m).
 The thin air at this altitude make even the easiest tasks an effort.

 Sunday 12th August 2018